Snakepipe Hollow: Reception

 In the inaugural issue of Games International, Philip A. Murphy reviewed the fourth edition of Snake Pipe Hollow published by Avalon Hill, and complimented the production values, calling the book "attractively produced."
 He called the adventure "something of a throwback to the late 70's, being a true dungeon hack-and-slay job" but liked its "completeness, thought provoking problems and the sheer fun of it all."
 However, Murphy took issue with the excessive challenge of some of the encounters, pointing out that while some of the combats were relatively easy, others would challenge even the highest level characters.
 Murphy pointed out that the only way to survive was for characters to intensively role-play with the local non-player characters first to garner as much information about potential encounters so that they would know when to "Run away!
 RUN AWAY!"
 For this reason, Murphy gave the adventure a poor rating of only 2 stars out of 5, reasoning that "Unfortunately, players who go in for hack-and-slay in a big way are the least likely to 'fritter away hard-earned coin on old men with grey beards using big words'..."

+In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath noted that this adventure introduces new players to the mythology and history of Glorantha, saying, "Once the scenario is finished, players come away with a significant understanding of how Glorantha works and how they fit into a world where myth is real and ever-present.
+Snakepipe Hollow is an adventure, but it is also a teaching tool for future RuneQuest games.
+Few modern adventures can claim to transmit this much world lore to players while still providing a ripping fun time."